-With your membership in Unifor, you are united with more than 310,000 workers from every major sector of the economy.
+With your membership in Unifor, you are united with 315,000 workers from every major sector of the economy.
 Together, Unifor members fight and win better working conditions, equality, justice and safety at work and in our communities.

-You can access this kit in three different ways!
+You can access this kit in two different ways!

 - Read the content below

 - What We Do

 - What Are Your Membership Rights

 - Who Represents You

 - Get Involved

 - Political Action

 A letter from the National President Jerry Dias